 This contribution proposes to use the refined motion in ARMC.
 Specifically, instead of re-ordering the merge candidate list directly, each merge candidate in the merge candidate list is refined using TM/multi-pass DMVR first and the refined motion will be used in ARMC to re-order the merge candidate list.
 Compared to ARMC in ECM-3.1, the only difference is highlighted by the red box in Figure 2.
 The proposed ARMC with refined motion is applied to template matching merge (TM merge) mode, adaptive DMVR mode, and template matching for advanced motion vector prediction (TM-AMVP) mode.
+Two methods are proposed.

-When template matching is used to derive the refined motion, the template size is set equal to 1.
-When multi-pass DMVR is used to derive the refined motion, only the first pass (i.e., PU level) of multi-pass DMVR is involved.
-The selected merge candidate is further refined using the same process as that in ECM-3.1.
+Method #1: When multi-pass DMVR is used to derive the refined motion, only the first pass (i.e., PU level) of multi-pass DMVR is applied in reordering.
+After reordering, the selected merge candidate is further refined using the same process as that in ECM-3.1.

+Method #2: Based on Method #1, when template matching is used to derive the refined motion, the template size is set equal to 1.